atsuyamaru/youtube_simple_influencer_search/README.md

 ## How to Use
 Get your YouTube Data API key.
 And set your API key to your environment variable as $YOUTUBE_API_KEY

+If you deploy at the Streamlit Community Cloud, you should set $YOUTUBE_API_KEY in the "secret" config of Streamlit Community Cloud.